Winnats Pass: Geological formation

 The gorge of Winnats Pass was once thought to have originated as a giant collapsed cavern; however, this idea has since been superseded.
 Winnats Pass can be seen to cut steeply down through Lower Carboniferous limestone rocks.
 These were formed approximately 340 million years ago as a reef fringing a shallow lagoon, with deeper water beyond.
 The presence of a small outcrop of fossiliferous rock (known as 'beach beds') at the base of Winnats Pass, close to Speedwell Cavern, suggests that a contemporary underwater cleft or canyon once existed within the active reef which caused the build up of shelly and crinoidal remains at its base.
 All these sediments were subsequently buried together under Namurian sandstones and shales in the subsequent Upper Carboniferous period.
 They were subsequently uplifted, but were only re-exposed by periglacial erosion towards the end of the Pleistocene.
 Melting water would have flowed along any lines of weakness within the reef limestone, such as those created by the presence of the original underwater cleft in the reef, carving out the gorge seen today.

 Local biology

 Hieracium naviense is a species of hawkweed whose only world location is found at Winnats Pass.
 It is a native perennial plant, first discovered growing on limestone outcrops in 1966.
-According to the Flora of Derbyshire, it has been refound there on a number of occasions since, most recently in 2013.
+According to The Flora of Derbyshire, it has been refound there on a number of occasions since.